SherG/cool-iron/blog/optimize-images-cloudinary.md

 A decent workaround for a multi-author blog is to have authors create screen grabs of images they want to use.
 As they take the screen grab, have them size it by eye (roughly) to fit the width of your blog's text column.
 By using screen grabs and avoiding huge image sizes, you'll saving on image loading time.

 You won't get the same results as using Cloudinary, but the results should be much better than letting users upload any image file size they want.

+If you're using a WordPress site you can also research image optimization plugins.
+There are many available, including the ImageKit plugin, which offers a service similar to Cloudinary.

 ## Summary